Efficient Compressed Ratio Estimation Using Online Sequential Learning for Edge Computing: Evaluation

 \subsection{Evaluation Result}

 \textbf{Compression Accuracy}: Figure~\ref{fig:test_score} shows the compression accuracy (the mean $E(c)$ of all data in the dataset) at each step when the compression ratio was estimated by each method for each dataset.
-In both dataset, the accuracy of each methods increased as the steps progressed and this indicated that each method learned properly.
-OS-QNet converged rapidly because its weights learned analytically.
-As the steps progressed, the accuracy of AC-OSELM became larger than that of OS-QNet in each dataset.
+In both datasets, the accuracy of each method increased as the steps progressed, indicating that each method learned appropriately.
+OS-QNet converged rapidly because its weights were learned analytically.
+As the steps progressed, the accuracy of AC-OSELM exceeded that of OS-QNet on each dataset.
 This is because AC-OSELM can estimate the compression ratio more finely than OS-QNet.
-Table~\ref{tab:score} lists the maximum compression accuracy and the average compression accuracy from the last to the 10th step for each method in each dataset.
-This accuracy in AC-OSELM was up to 1.1/0.8 points higher than that in OS-QNet.
-These results indicate that AC-OSELM can achieve the same or better compression ratio estimation and learning than OS-QNet.
+(The finer the range of compression ratios of OS-QNet, the compression accuracy may become greater, but the computational cost required to estimate the compression ratio increases.
+The compression ratio estimation with high computational cost is not suitable for compression at the edge that requires real-time performance.)
+Table~\ref{tab:score} lists the maximum compression accuracy and the average compression accuracy from the last to the 10th step for each method on each dataset. (\textit{Fixed-ratio} shows the maximum accuracy when the compression ratio is held constant for all data.
+The accuracy of AC-OSELM/OS-QNet was higher than that of \textit{Fixed-ratio}, indicating that using RL to adaptively estimate the compression ratio for the data is critical for transmission efficiency.)
+The maximum/average accuracy in AC-OSELM was up to 0.9/0.3 points higher than that in OS-QNet.
+These results indicate that AC-OSELM can achieve the same or better compression ratio estimation performance than OS-QNet.

-\textbf{Estimation Example}: Figure~\ref{fig:ex_estimate} shows the compression scores of the one piece of data in MNIST (as shown in Figure~\ref{fig:mnist}) by estimating the compression ratio using a trained model of each method.
+\textbf{Estimation Example}: Figure~\ref{fig:ex_estimate} presents the data transmission efficiency $E(c)$ and the estimated compressed ratio using a trained model of each method for the one piece of data from MNIST (as shown in Figure~\ref{fig:mnist}).
 Although the Q-value of OS-QNet and the critic value of AC-OSELM are close (the interval of OS-QNet is rough), AC-OSELM achieves a higher $E(c)$ than OS-QNet.
-This result confirmed that AC-OSELM had a wider range of compression ratios to choose from and could estimate a compression ratio close to the optimal value.
+This is because AC-OSELM could have a wider selection range of compression ratios and estimate a compression ratio closer to the optimal value.